Ukraine travel advice

 Crime

-Petty crime, such as pickpocketing, is common, particularly:
+Petty crime, such as pickpocketing, occurs, particularly:

 • in crowded places